-Notes: Graduates and loan types to fill out H4 and H5 Answer Include 2014 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2013 and June 30, 2014, only loans made to students who borrowed while enrolled at your institution, and co-signed loans.
-Exclude Students who transferred in, money borrowed at other institutions, parent loans, and students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+Notes: Graduates and loan types to fill out H4 and H5 Answer Include 2017 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2016 and June 30, 2017, only loans made to students who borrowed while enrolled at your institution.
+Exclude Students who transferred in, money borrowed at other institutions, parent loans and students who did not graduate or who graduated with another degree or certificate (but not a bachelor's degree).

-Undergraduate Borrowers Number H4: Provide the percentage of students who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, exclude parent loans).
+Undergraduate Borrowers Number H4: Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Exclude students who transferred into your institution.
+3646 H4A: Provide the percentage of students who borrowed at any time through the federal loan programs-Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-79% H4A: Provide the percentage of students who borrowed at any time through the federal loan programs-Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
 Exclude all institutional, state, private alternative loans and parent loans.
-55% H5: Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4: \$16,262 H5A: Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4, through federal loan programs listed in H4A. \$23,146